Philosophy for Children

 Jeff: “Just go on.
 Go on.
 I’m not going to change my mind.
 That’s all….
 I’m not an animal.
 I’m a person, and I’m going to stay that way.”

 Amy: “People are a type of animal, like a bird is.
 That’s different than like an elephant is.
 A bird’s different than an elephant.
-And we’re different than a bird.
-Mike says we don’t call our dog a person or somebody.
-But someone might be real close to their pet and consider it part of the family.”
+And we’re different than a bird.”

 Emily: “Some things we’re not sure of; and the encyclopedia could put down every word about how the solar system was formed, and it would probably say there was big dust that spun around like a top.
 But we’re not sure about that.
 And, so, that could be wrong.”

-The teacher asked whether, in such cases, the encyclopedia says, “We’re not sure.”
+The teacher asked whether, in such cases, the encyclopedia would say, “We’re not sure.”

 Mike: “It’ll say ‘hypothesis’—which is a guess.”